godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 **The Faustian Pact**
 Augments the Alchemitory.
 **The Hephaestian Pact**
+Your Company has made a pact with He

 Augments the Grand Forge.
 **The Ravensquall Pact**
 Your Company has made a pact with the Ravensquall, one of the Umberwynds: